avnet-iotconnect/iotc-python-examples/STM32MP157F-DK2_Demo/README.md

    * Insert the included SD card into the SD card slot on the board.

-   * Push the "RESET" button on your board to ensure it boots into flashing mode.
-      * The LCD display of the board should be black when it has booted into flashing mode.
+   * Push the "RESET" button on your board to ensure it boots into flashing mode (the LCD display of the board should be black when it has booted into flashing mode).

       <img src=".//media/image18.png"/>